Paul-Browne/BP-plus/README.md

 - **A grid system** - An [epicGrid](https://github.com/Paul-Browne/epicGrid) system!

-- **Better fonts** - Open Sans and Libre Baskerville from Google fonts, as well as an icon font from [Font Awesome](http://fortawesome.github.io/Font-Awesome/).
+- **Better fonts** - Open Sans and Libre Baskerville from Google fonts, as well as an icon font from [fontello](http://fontello.com/).

 ---